Quarrel of the Ancients and the Moderns: Debate in France

 The quarrel between the Classics and the Moderns opposed two distinct currents:

 The Ancients (Anciens), led by Nicolas Boileau-Despréaux, felt that literary creation has its roots in the fair appreciation of the heritage of antiquity.
-According to them, it's the test of time that makes the masterpieces, not the pedantic opinion of an elite of scholars; the worth of ancient authors from Greece and Rome is established by twenty centuries of universal admiration.

-While recognizing the merits of the great writers of his time (Boileau predicted that Pierre Corneille, Jean Racine and Molière would be acclaimed as geniuses in centuries to come), it is also important to recognize the cumulative dimension of culture and study our predecessors.
-The metaphor of the dwarves standing on the shoulders of giants illustrates this principle: by learning from the works of the great men of the past, it's possible to surpass them.
-Boileau had on his side the greatest French writers of his time, including Racine, Jean de La Fontaine, François Fénelon and Jean de La Bruyère.
+According to them, it is the test of time that makes the masterpieces, not the pedantic opinion of an elite of scholars; the worth of ancient authors from Greece and Rome is established by twenty centuries of universal admiration.
+While recognizing the merits of the great writers of his time (Boileau predicted that Pierre Corneille, Jean Racine and Molière would be acclaimed as geniuses in centuries to come), he argued it was also important to recognize the cumulative dimension of culture and study predecessors.
+The metaphor of the dwarves standing on the shoulders of giants illustrates this principle: by learning from the works of the great men of the past, it is possible to surpass them.
+Boileau had on his side the greatest French writers of his time, including Jean Racine, Jean de La Fontaine, François Fénelon and Jean de La Bruyère.

 The Moderns (Modernes), represented by Perrault, maintained that since the France of King Louis XIV surpassed all other states in history in its political and religious perfection, it followed that the works created by 17th-century authors to the glory of King and Church were necessarily superior to anything produced in the past centuries.
 Therefore, they argued for a new literature adapted to the modern era, complacent towards the Court of France, respectful of 17th-century decorum, zealous for Catholic religion, renouncing the freedom of old classical authors and always seeking to celebrate the French monarchy and the Catholic Church.
 Perrault had on his side the Académie, the devout party, the literary salons and a host of fashionable poets—who, in the present day, are almost completely forgotten.